Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Behaviour-Aware Methods

 \subsubsection{Location-Aware Methods}

-The main assumption in this family of methods is that an event such as exhibition, commemoration, sale, etc., is held in a special location.
+The main assumption in this family of methods is that an event, such as exhibition, commemoration, sale, and so on, is held in a special location.
 The goal is to spread a publicity message through the network aiming to maximize the number of users visiting the event.

-According to the location of the event, in \cite{m65}, a region $R$, represented by \(AM[LC]\), is first included in the query.
-The goal is to maximize the number of activated users located in $R$.
-The authors then apply the MIA method \cite{MIA1} to set the influence of different users on the users in $R$ and select a set of influential users.
-Users that are not in $R$ but have a short distance to the region are neglected in \cite{m65}.
-Instead of determining a region, the distance of the users to the event is considered in \cite{m70,m71,m3,m76}.
-The goal is to maximize the number of activated users that have a short distance to the event.
-In \cite{m70,m71}, sample locations are first determined and an influential set for each sample location is identified.
-When a query comes, the distance between the sample locations and location of event is considered.
-Then, nodes in the influential sets of the sample locations close to the event location are considered as candidate seeds and influential nodes are selected among them.
-In addition to the location of an event, time constraints are also taken into account in \cite{m3}; the RIS method \cite{RIS1,RIS2} is applied to determine a set of influential seeds.
-Event location, users' interests and spreading cost are considered in \cite{m76}, and the IM problem is modelled as a multi-objective problem.
-Particle swarm optimization \cite{PSOalgorithm} is then applied to solve the problem.
+In~\cite{m65}, according to the location of the event, a target region is included in the query formulated.
+The goal is to maximize the number of activated users located in the region.
+In order to find a set of influential nodes, the maximum influence arborescence method~\cite{MIA1} is applied to determine the influence of each node on the nodes in the target region; a set of influential nodes is identified in an iterative manner.
+Users who are not in the target region but have a short distance to the region are neglected in~\cite{m65}.
+Thus, instead of determining a region, some studies~\cite{m70,m71,m3,m76}, consider the distance of the users to the location of the event.
+The goal is to maximize the number of activated users that have a short distance to the location.
+In~\cite{m70,m71}, for the sake of time-efficiency, a partly offline strategy is adopted.
+In this strategy a set of sample locations is first determined; the influential set for each sample location is identified and saved offline.
+When a query comes up, the distance between the sample locations and the event location is considered to determine influential seeds close to the event location.
+The problem is further extended in~\cite{m3,m76} by taking additional behavioural information into account.
+In~\cite{m3}, besides event location, time constraints are also taken into account; the authors apply the reverse influence sampling method~\cite{RIS1} to determine a set of influential seeds.
+In~\cite{m76}, event location, users' interests and spreading cost are considered; the problem is expressed as a multi-objective optimization problem, which is solved using particle swarm optimization~\cite{PSOalgorithm}.